 APIs facilitate the flow of data.
 Data flow starts when patients get access to data, data flow starts, and when patients begin generating data.
 Many companies are cautious about the flow of data.

 Although APIs may become a security risk if the system is poorly implemented.
 Some ways can help you enhance its software security.
-Following are five ways to improve your software’s security.
+The following are three ways to improve your software’s security.

 APIs verify the reliability of websites, enabling you to block sites, pages, or domains that are risky.
 This information also alerts users if they enter any dangerous resource.